WubWub Audio custom speaker with ribbon tweeter and drivers in dramatic lighting

 What finishes are available for custom speakers?

-Real hardwood veneers in various species, automotive-grade paint matched to any color, genuine leather wrapping, and fabric-wrapped panels.
+Real hardwood veneers in various species, high-quality paint matched to any color, genuine leather wrapping, and fabric-wrapped panels.
 Custom dimensions are available to fit architectural details.
 Grills are acoustically transparent and removable — round or square, painted or fabric-wrapped.

 What does “active” or “powered” speakers mean?